klinquist/klinquist.github.io/airbnb-host-tips.md

 1. I consider smart locks, smart thermostats, and exterior cameras a requirement for all Airbnbs.
 My recommendations:
    1. Smart lock: Schalge Encode.
 There are channel managers like Guesty that will auto-program these locks based on the airbnb calendar.
 Note that smart locks only need internet to be programmed remotely.
 Once programed, a guest will still be able to enter even if the wifi is down.
    1. Smart thermostat: Ecobee (the "premium" model includes an air quality sensor)
    2. Cameras: Wyze v3 Pro (No monthly fee and 24/7 recording!).
 These cameras require power (MicroUSB power cord, you can get very thin ones up to 25' in length, run them through the top of the garage door).
 If you install a MicroSD card, they will record 24/7 for many days, allowing you to scroll back in time.
 Battery powered cameras only record motion events.
 There have been many situations where I need to see something on the video that did not trigger a motion event or exceeded the 'event length' for battery cameras.
+2. Make sure cameras are disclosed - including whether they are recording video and audio.
+This is required.
-2. Have a backup lock code AND a key in a lock box somewhere on your property as a backup to the smart lock.
+3. Have a backup lock code AND a key in a lock box somewhere on your property as a backup to the smart lock.
-3. Set up reasonable temperature limits on your smart thermostat.
+4. Set up reasonable temperature limits on your smart thermostat.
 Some guests think that turning the A/C down to 55 degrees will make it cool faster.

 I have a more advanced home automation system in my airbnb that I have documented here: https://www.motoretreat.com/automation